Packaging & progress: a brief history of reusables in the supply chain

 Today, Tosca uses its more than five decades of expertise to deliver customized reusable packaging and supply chain solutions across North America.
 A single Tosca RPC can be packed, shipped, stocked, washed and returned more than 100 times, delivering more than 50 pounds of product per trip before being recycled into the next generation of reusables.

-Between 2000 and 2016, the company diverted more than 561,210 tons of corrugated packaging from entering the supply chain by using reusables.
+Between 2000 and 2016, the company diverted more than 561,210 tons of corrugated cardboard packaging from entering the supply chain by using reusable plastic containers.